SoniaSibele/Classifica-o-do-tipo-de-Cancer-ML/README.md

-Classificão do tipo de Cancer usando algoritmos de Machine Learning Foram testados na mesma base de dados algoritmos de classificação como:
+Cancer Type Classification Using Machine Learning Algorithms Classification algorithms such as:
 - LogisticRegression
 - SVM
 - GaussianNB